eicrud/eicrud/docs/services/definition.md

 Services are the main components of your Eicrud application.
-They host a basic CRUD entity as well as CMDs for non-crud operations.
+They host a CRUD entity as well as CMDs for non-crud operations.

 ## Generate a new service